China–Ghana relations: Major infrastructure projects

-Premier Wen Jiabao's 2007 visit resulted in the signing of six agreements and a US$66 million Chinese loan to expand and upgrade Ghana's telecommunications network.
-Beijing provided a concessionary loan of US$30 million to support the first phase of a telecommunications project to link all ten regional capitals and 36 towns in Ghana with fiber optic cables.
+Premier Wen Jiabao's 2007 visit resulted in six bilateral agreements and a $66 million Chinese loan to upgrade Ghana's telecommunications infrastructure.
+This included a $30 million concessionary loan for the first phase of a fiber optic network connecting all ten regional capitals and 36 towns.
+China has also provided a $6 billion concessionary loan from the China Export Import Bank for railway network expansion.